jambonz/next-static-site/markdown/docs/supporting-articles/custom-speech-stt.md

 Authorization: Bearer <apiKey>
 ```

-When you create a custom speech vendor in the jambonz portal you will specify an api key which is then then provided in the Authorization header whenever that custom speech vendor is used in yourj application.
+When you create a custom speech vendor in the jambonz portal you will specify an api key which is then then provided in the Authorization header whenever that custom speech vendor is used in your application.

 In the example below, we creeate a Custom speech service for [AssemblyAI](https://www.assemblyai.com/docs) and add an apiKey of 'foobarbazzle'.